Plans to build grain export facility in historically Black town in St. John the Baptist Parish fall apart

 Greenfield blames the permit process, saying the Corp is "catering to special interests."

 “The Descendants Project was sponsored by many national non-governmental entities.
-They spent a lot of money supporting environmental justice, however, I can not say that's who Greenfield felt they were actually fighting against.
-We were fighting against plantation tourism,” Lynda Davis said.
+They spent a lot of money supporting environmental justice, however, I cannot say that's who Greenfield felt they were actually fighting against.
+We were fighting against plantation tourism,” Lynda Davis, a Greenfield spokesperson, said.

 Banner strongly disagrees.